Cordianh/github-repositories-api/README.md

 Things I'd like to add/fix:
 * Pagination of requested items (e.g. user repositories).
 * Endpoint which returns all available API endpoints with a brief description, updating automatically after changes in the application source code.
-* OAuth2 token for requests authentication (access to private resources).
+* Increase usability of personal access token (access to private resources).
 * Database to store all usernames with their total stars, which would be refreshed e.g. once a day.
 * Ranking of users with the most total stars, based on database data.